How to Experience Victoria's Iconic Cherry Blossom Season

 Adjacent to downtown, Victoria’s historic Fairfield and Rockland neighbourhoods boast many heritage homes and streets lined with cherry and plum trees.

-Embrace the warm, sunny weather at Beacon Hill Park.
-From sprawling gardens, peacocks and baby goats, this is the perfect spot in Victoria to see Spring in action.
+Embrace the warm, sunny weather at Beacon Hill Park, just a 10-minute walk from the Visitor Centre.
+From sprawling gardens, peacocks and baby goats at the Children’s Farm enclosure, this is the perfect spot in Victoria to see Spring in action.

 Wander through Oak Bay and take in the beautiful blossoms.
-Enjoy the warmth of spring on the Vis a Vis patio over a latte and croissant or with a pint at Penny Farthing next door.
+Enjoy the warmth of spring on the Vis-à-Vis patio over a latte and croissant or with a pint at Penny Farthing next door.
+We recommend renting a bike and enjoying the 18-minute ride out to Oak Bay, passing breathtaking sites and heritage properties along the way.

 Find a map of the cherry blossoms here.
 Learn more about biking and walking tours in Victoria and don’t forget to share your photos with us using #ExploreVictoria.